-In addition to providing periodontal treatments, Dr. Ryan Mendro and Dr. Lucia Roca Mendro also help you learn how to fight gum disease with oral hygiene instructions.
+In addition to providing periodontal treatments, Dr. Ryan Mendro, Dr. Lucia Roca Mendro and Dr. Natalia Besada also help you learn how to fight gum disease with oral hygiene instructions.
 Our periodontists provide this education so you can have a clean mouth that creates an optimal healing environment.
 Contact our team at Precision Periodontics & Dental Implants if you would like to learn more about oral hygiene in Winter Garden, Florida.

 Proper oral hygiene is of the utmost importance, even more so in those with periodontal disease.
 Effective brushing and flossing are essential to keeping your gums and teeth healthy.
 You may only get to see your dentist or periodontists a few times a year, but it is the regular cleaning that you do yourself every day at home that will help keep your gums and teeth healthy for years to come.
 Brushing and flossing alone may not be enough for some people, particularly if you have periodontal disease, spaces between your teeth, or if you have bridges.
 Ask your periodontists or dentist what is best for you.

 It is important to brush every day, at least twice a day.
 Make sure you are using a soft toothbrush.
 Using anything harder or using too much force can actually damage your teeth and gums.
 Effective brushing should take only a few minutes and should not be painful.

 - Position the bristles at a 45-degree angle to the base of the teeth, where the teeth and gums meet.
 This helps ensure that the gumline around teeth will be effectively cleaned.
 Periodontal disease starts when bacteria invade the gumline, so cleaning this area is very important.

 - Make sure you brush every surface of every tooth; the outside, the inside, the chewing surfaces, and even the back surfaces of the last teeth.